microsoft/PowerBI-JavaScript/CONTRIBUTING.md

 http://127.0.0.1:8080/
 ```

-## Updating the documenatation (For those with push permissions only)
+## Updating the documentation (For those with push permissions only)
 First run the command to build the docs and open it to verify the changes are as expected.

 ```